BALKAN BLOG: Serbia’s mixed messages serve a purpose

 Vucic used part of his speech to the UNGA to complain of the different treatment of Serbia over Kosovo (leaving out the repression of Kosovo Albanians under former dictator Slobodan Milosevic) compared to the support for Ukraine. “[T]he truth, that for the first time the integrity of a country in Europe was violated, namely Serbia, which did not attack any other sovereign country, is persistently kept silent,” he said.

 If Russia were to stop supporting Serbia over Kosovo then everything would change.
 This became evident in April when Serbia’s usually pro-Russian tabloids suddenly turned on Russian President Vladimir Putin after he hinted that Moscow might give up its support for Serbia on the Kosovo issue.
 Specifically, Putin talked of Kosovo’s declaration of independence as a precedent for the two self-declared republics in Ukraine’s Donbas region, raising fears in Serbia that Moscow was changing its position to secure its own goals in Ukraine.
-Moscow was quick to reassure Serbia, but the referenda in occupied parts of Ukraine on splitting from Ukraine and joining Russia again raises uncomfortable issues in Serbia.
+Moscow was quick to reassure Serbia, but the referenda in occupied parts of Ukraine on splitting from Ukraine and joining Russia again raises uncomfortable issues in Belgrade.